chen2bull/go-concurrent/README.md

 # go-concurrent
 A go concurrent algorithm Library.
+Which communicate by sharing memory.